microsoft/autogen/autogen/gradio_gui/README.md

 ## ⭐Run

-1. create `OAI_CONFIG_LIST`, write your OpenAI API key or azure API key.
+1. Create a file named `OAI_CONFIG_LIST`, input your OpenAI or Azure OpenAI API key(s).
 For example:

 ```
 [